Jonathan Griffiths (shipowner)

 Jonathan Griffiths (1773–1839) was an English-born Australian convict, shipowner and builder.
-He was born in Britain in 1773 to Thomas Griffiths and his wife Sarah nee’ Withers.
+He was born in Britain in 1773 to Thomas Griffiths and his wife Sarah née' Withers.
 He was 15 years of age when found guilty of grand larceny and sentenced to 7 years transportation.
 He reached Port Jackson in August 1790.

 He later became known as a shipbuilder, shipowner and whaler in Launceston, Tasmania.